LinusSkucas/Scrapple/README.md

 ### 🍻 Homebrew cask

-1. Run `brew tap LinusS1/homebrew-tap`
-2. Run `brew cask install scrapple`
+1. Run `brew install --cask LinusS1/taps/scrapple`

 ## ✈️ Features
  - 🔌 Quick connecting with Slack: it opens the default broswer and has you sign into slack.
 Then through deep links, it is able to get it's authorization code.